Thursday, January 15, 2026

 FROM sys.dm_exec_sessions AS es WITH (NOLOCK)

-INNER JOIN sys.dm_exec_connections AS ec WITH (NOLOCK) ON es.session_id = ec.session_id
+INNER JOIN sys.dm_exec_connections AS ec WITH (NOLOCK)

-GROUP BY ec.client_net_address
+GROUP BY

 OPTION (RECOMPILE);

 Looking to understand how much space the version store is using in your SQL Server tempdb?
-The sys.dm_tran_version_store_space_usage dynamic management view is your go-to.
-It provides a table showing the total tempdb space consumed by version store records for each database.
+The sys.dm_tran_version_store_space_usage dynamic management view (DMV) is your primary tool for troubleshooting 1458 errors or general TempDB growth.
+It provides a summarized view of the total space consumed by version store records for each database on your instance.

-This view is super efficient and inexpensive to run because it doesn't dig into individual version store records.
-Instead, it gives you an aggregated view of the version store space used in tempdb on a per-database basis.
-That makes it perfect for quick checks and monitoring!
+This view is highly efficient and inexpensive to run because it does not traverse individual version store records.
+Instead, it provides an aggregated count of the pages used, making it an ideal choice for real-time monitoring and performance dashboards.

 Retrieve Version Store Space Usage

-SELECT DB_NAME(database_id) AS [Database Name],
+DB_NAME(database_id) AS [Database Name],

-reserved_page_count AS [Version Store Reserved Page Count],
+reserved_page_count AS [Reserved Page Count],

-reserved_space_kb / 1024 AS [Version Store Reserved Space (MB)]
+reserved_space_kb / 1024 AS [Version Store Space (MB)]

 FROM sys.dm_tran_version_store_space_usage WITH (NOLOCK)